walles/loadviz/README.md

 - Don't hard code the dimensions in LoadVizView
 - Make clicking the menu bar icon bring up a menu
 - Add a "Quit" menu item
+- Hide the desktop app icon from the Dock
+- Hide the desktop app from cmd-tab